slackhappy/slackhappy.github.io/local_spark_s3.md

-# Local Spark With MinIO S3 emulation
+# Local Spark With MinIO S3 emulation, and Hive Metastore

-Spark with an S3 filesystem is a pretty common industry setup.
+Spark with an S3 filesystem and a hive metastore is a pretty common industry setup.
 I wrote some notes down for how to create that environment locally for offline development.

 I set this up for spark 3.4.3.